Idukki

 Five free tiers worth using.
 What you give up versus paid, when to upgrade, and the traps to avoid in "free forever" widgets.

-Free tiers vary widely in honesty.
-Some are time-limited trials marketed as free.
-Others are genuinely free forever but cap features (one gallery, no rights workflow, no analytics).
-The five reviewed below are the ones where the free tier remains usable as your brand scales from £0 to £500K revenue.
+Free tiers vary wildly in honesty.
+Some are time-limited trials dressed up as free.
+Others are genuinely free forever but cap the features that matter (one gallery, no rights workflow, no analytics).
+The five reviewed below are the ones whose free tier stays usable as your brand scales from £0 to £500K in revenue.

 Top free tiers